Occupational Safety: Why Is It So Important?

 Well-maintained occupational safety saves money

 The biggest and non-measurable cost of a safety failure might be of the personal kind.
 A lost limb or years of mental rehabilitation can force an individual to adopt a completely new lifestyle and even self-identity.
 It’s hard to define how to put a price tag on those types of incidents.
 Fatal injuries, where people actually get killed at completing their tasks, are also unquestionably beyond what we can economically quantify.
 Besides the one being killed, there are several other direct stakeholders such as family and friends, coworkers and other parties that suffer from it.

 These accidents also directly impact the company’s bottom line.
-An injured employee easily means countless lost man hours and quickly adds up to not only billions but trillions of euros in company’s expenses.
-Only in the US the costs of non-fatal injuries and occupational diseases account for more than estimated $450B.
-Similarly, fatal injuries in 2019 accounted for the estimated $171B in the US.
-From a company’s perspective, the expenses do not add up only because of lost in productivity, but also because of the increasing insurance costs.
+An injured employee easily means countless lost man-hours and quickly adds up to not only billions but trillions of euros in the company’s expenses.
+Only in the US do the costs of non-fatal injuries and occupational diseases account for more than an estimated $450B.
+Similarly, fatal injuries in 2019 accounted for an estimated $171B in the US.
+From a company’s perspective, the expenses do not add up only because of loss in productivity, but also because of the increased insurance costs.

 Occupational safety creates new opportunities

 Instead of just seeing occupational safety as hazards and costs which should be controlled and limited, another viewpoint is to embrace it as an untapped opportunity.